gwastro/pycbc/docs/ahope/injections.rst

 injections = /path/to/lalapps_inspinj

-the option, in this case 'injections', will be used to specify the constant command line options that are sent to all lalapps_inspinj jobs.
+The option, in this case 'injections', will be used to specify the constant command line options that are sent to all lalapps_inspinj jobs.
 The tag 'injections' can be changed, it is currently supplied as a key-word argument when calling the function. 'injections' is the default, and must be used if you want to use pipedown.

+Subsections of the form [injections-SUBSECTION] are used to specifiy options specific to a particular injection set.
+Note that the number of subsections directly corresponds to the number of injection files that will be produced.

 ----------------------------------------------------------------
 Supported injection executables and instructions for using them